laithrasheed/Master_of_Science_in_Data_Science/Computer Science Core Courses/Databases for Data Scientists/Relational Database Design/Readme.md

 - I have completed a peer reviewed project worth 20% of my grade.
 - The project is about designing a Relational Model from scratch.
 I selected the **Amman Bus Rapid Transit** as a case study.
-- In the below table you can find the recorded presenation and the relatiojn model PDF file.
+- In the below table you can find the recorded presenation and the relational model PDF file.

 | Document | Type | Description |
 |:------------:|:--------------:|:-------------:|